-Even if you've never visited the shop, you may have seen one of 21st Ave Bicycles' fun, viral online videos.
-And besides, if you're in Northwest Portland, you should absolutely pop by to check out this extraordinarily welcoming shop that specializes in commuter, touring and road bikes.
+Even if you've never visited the shop, you may have seen one of 21st Avenue Bicycles' entertaining, viral online videos.
+If you're in Northwest Portland, pop by to check out this extraordinarily welcoming shop that specializes in commuter, touring, and road bikes.

-The Vibe: The shop has a true neighborhoody feel, and there's even a pinball machine!
+The Vibe: The shop has a true neighborhood feel, and there's even a pinball machine.

 Featured Brands: Specialized, Surly, Globe, Salsa, Raleigh, Bianchi

-PBS cultivates the exclusive "studio" atmosphere.
-The shop is very small and all of the bikes are high-end.
-Owner Molly Cameron is a renowned local cyclocrosser with European race experience, and she has cobbled together a unique assortment of European-flavored bike gear, books and accessories.
-Parlee is the shop's flagship bike brand and the models are well worth a bike geek's drool.
+PBS cultivates the exclusive studio atmosphere.
+The shop is very small, and all of the bikes are high end.
+Founder Molly Cameron is a renowned local cyclocrosser with European race experience.
+She has cobbled together a unique assortment of European-flavored bike gear, books, and accessories.
+Parlee is the shop's flagship bike brand, and the models are well worth a bike geek's drool.

-The Vibe: Shop service is excellent and if you're looking for an unusual frame or custom, high-zoot build, PBS is a good option.
+The Vibe: Shop service is excellent, and if you're looking for an unusual frame or a custom, high-zoot build, PBS is a good option.

 Featured Brands: Parlee, Ridley, Independent Fabrication, Rocky Mountain, Guru

-The Vibe: Commuters, racers and death metal?
-They're all thrown together inside Revolver, but it works.
+The Vibe: Commuters, racers, and death metal are all thrown together inside Revolver, but it works.

 Featured Brands: Redline, Surly, Fuji, Electra, All City, Breezer, Vicious Cycles, Traitor Cycles, Rocky Mountain

-The nonprofit Community Cycling Center's mission is to get more folks onto bikes.
-Refurbished bikes help would-be cyclists get out on the road for cheap, and all proceeds from the bike shop go towards bicycle education programs for youths and adults.
-Top mechanics staff the repair stands as well.
+The nonprofit Community Cycling Center's mission is to get more folks on bikes.
+Refurbished bikes help would-be cyclists get out on the road for cheap.
+All proceeds from the bike shop go toward bicycle education programs for youths and adults, and top mechanics staff the repair stands.

-The Vibe: The Community Cycling Center is decidedly down home, and the staff eager to get -- or keep -- you up and running on two wheels.
+The Vibe: The Community Cycling Center is decidedly downhome, and the staff is eager to get you and keep you up and running on two wheels.

-Featured Brands: Used bikes as well as new and used components and gear
+Featured Brands: Used bikes; new and used components and gear

-The Vibe: The clear emphasis is on the bike as practical transportation, for people of all shapes, sizes and ages -- and that colors everything about Clever Cycles.
-If you love bikes of all kinds, visit Clever.
+The Vibe: The clear emphasis is on the bike as practical transportation for people of all shapes, sizes, and ages.

 Where: 900 SE Hawthorne Boulevard